|

 Projects in individual counties have been implemented as follows:

 - Siskiyou County has completed 8 Migration Barrier Removal Projects from 1998 - 2011, restoring access to approximately 51 miles of salmonid habitat.
-The County has completed these projects through funding from Office of Emergency Services, California Department of Fish and Game, Bureau of Reclamation and the Siskiyou County Department of Public Works.
+The County has completed these projects through funding from Office of Emergency Services, California Department of Fish and Wildlife, Bureau of Reclamation and the Siskiyou County Department of Public Works.
 The County's ability to construct and design the projects "in-house" has substantially cut down on project costs.
 For each project, the County has employed a different method of construction and design.

-- Trinity County has completed 10 Migration Barrier Removal Projects between 2000 & 2009, restoring access to over 23 miles of salmonid habitat.
+- Trinity County has completed 12 Migration Barrier Removal Projects between 2000 & 2012, restoring access to over 25 miles of salmonid habitat.
 The County has completed these projects through funding from the Department of Fish & Game S.B.
 271 Grant Program, State Water Resources Control Board - Proposition 204, Coastal Conservancy, NOAA Open Rivers, US Fish & Wildlife Service, National Fish & Wildlife Foundation, and Trinity County in-kind matching funds.
-Two additional projects are scheduled for completion in 2011-2012 that will open access to ~ 1.7 miles of salmonid habitat.

 An inventory of the Russian River migration barriers was also completed by Ross Taylor & Associates.
 Download the inventory (PDF file): Russian River Migration Barrier Inventory.
 Margaret Lang completed a barrier inventory of Caltrans District 1 crossing structures.
 Download the inventory (PDF) file: Caltrans District 1 Pilot Fish Passage Assessment Study: Volume 1 - Overall Results.